nikhil-pivotal/performance/docs/cipm/rateofreturnmeasurement.md

 ```

 ## Multi-Period Rate of Return
 In principle, the multi-period rate of return can be calculated the same way as the single period rate of return --- If there are no external cash flows within the period.
+In practice the holding period is broken down into standard shorter periods and then chain link the individual returns together.
+This allows computation of the rate of return over arbitrary holding periods.

-To calculate multi-period returns, you (geomertically) link up the single period rates of returns by multiplying them together
+To calculate multi-period returns, you (geomertically) link up the single period rates of returns by multiplying them together.
+Also called *chain linking* or Geometric compounding of returns.

 ```
 Rm = (1+R1)(1+R2)(1+R3) - 1